 Trustpilot Group reduced its cash burn by 18% during the last year, which points to some degree of discipline.
 On top of that, operating revenue was up 22%, making for a heartening combination Considering the factors above, the company doesn’t fare badly when it comes to assessing how it is changing over time.
 While the past is always worth studying, it is the future that matters most of all.
 So you might want to take a peek at how much the company is expected to grow in the next few years.

-Can ReNeuron Group Raise More Cash Easily?
+Can Trustpilot Group Raise More Cash Easily?

-Is ReNeuron Group's Cash Burn A Worry?
+How Risky Is Trustpilot Group's Cash Burn Situation?